himanshuo/life-of-learning/articles/networks/lecture_12.md

 Thus, we should have a **max window size = 2 ^ (m-1)**

+The problem starts at P2 (right after ACK1 fails).
+If we had the proper max window size of 2, then P0 would be sent instead of P2.
+The receiver's window would have the first 1 and the second 0.
+Thus it would accept the second 0, but NOT slide the window forward since the first 1 has not yet come in.

 #### Properly working example of Selective Repeat Protocol
 m=3